 And that power can make them feel, well, complicated.

-Every task includes its own micro-tasks—the nitty-gritty details that help your goals move forward.
+Every project has tasks.
+Then every task includes its own micro-tasks—the nitty-gritty details that help your goals move forward.
 It's like each task is a project of its own, begging for its own project management system.

-Sometimes the individual tasks are as important as the overall project—especially when the project is, perhaps, an ongoing project like "Make more car parts" or "Write blog posts".
+Sometimes those individual sub-tasks are as important as the overall project—especially when the project is an ongoing project like "Make more car parts" or "Write blog posts".
 When the job's never done, the system for completing each task is most important.

 It helped Toyota make parts that were consistently great, and ensured the parts were finished exactly when they were most needed in their factories.
 And today, kanban helps teams manage editorial workflows, push code through development sprints, streamline hiring processes, and much more.

-It's the project management system you need to visualize your work.
-Here are 8 of the best ways you can implement kanban into your team, along with 8 great apps to pick from.
+Kanban is the project management system you need to visualize your work.
+Here are 8 of the best ways you can implement kanban into your workflow, along with 8 great kanban apps to pick from.

 Supermarket shelves.
 Car factory floors.
 Software development schedules.
-These unrelated tasks played a role in the creation of kanban, and for our purposes, kanban boards.
+These unrelated places played a role in the creation of kanban, and for our purposes, kanban boards.

 With these elements as a foundation, the possibilities for how you employ a kanban board are as limitless as the ways you could use a spreadsheet.
 Create two boards, for example, to manage your company's next product launch.
 On the first board, your development team tracks launch progress by moving cards from list to list—To-Do, Doing and Done.
 On the second board, your marketing team categorizes planned launch activities with columns like Co-Marketing Ideas, Press Pitches and Internal Promotion.

 That's only two of the many ways you could use a kanban board to organize your processes.
 We'll get to more.
 But first, let's look at the core kanban ideas and features to help you go from cards and lists to an organized workflow.